jarviscanada/jarvis_data_eng_HumzaAfzal/springboot/README.md

 ## Architecture
 ![ComponentDiagram](./assets/springbootdiagram.png)
   - Controller layer
     - Handles user requests by using the REST API.
-Lets users get quotes, update them with the market value, get their daily list, add a trader and account, delete a trader, and add or withdraw funds through the web user interface made using SwaggerUI.
+It lets users get quotes, update them with the market value, get their daily list, add a trader and account, delete a trader, and add or withdraw funds through the web user interface made using SwaggerUI.
   - Service layer
-    - Asseses the request to ensure business logic is being followed, e.g. Trader and Account must exist before you deposit money, etc.
+    - Assesses the request to ensure business logic is being followed, e.g. Trader and Account must exist before you deposit money, etc.
   - DAO layer
     - Takes the information from the requests and constructs SQL statements so the database can be changed to reflect the changes that happened.
   - SpringBoot: webservlet/TomCat and IoC
-    - Springboot is in charge of dependency management and will automatically create the instances of each class that a given class needs in order to fulfill it's role.
-Springboot also comes with an embedded Apache Tomcat servlet in order to communication through HTTP.
+    - Springboot is in charge of dependency management and will automatically create the instances of each class that a given class needs to fulfill its role.
+Springboot also comes with an embedded Apache Tomcat servlet to communicate through HTTP.
   - PSQL and IEX
-    - PSQL is used to store data about the traders, accounts, orders, quotes and the positions of traders.
+    - PSQL is used to store data about the traders, accounts, orders, quotes, and positions of traders.
 It is accessed using a JDBC datasource.
-IEX is used to get real time market data and update the quotes stored in the database if needed.
+IEX is used to get real-time market data and update the quotes stored in the database if needed.

 ## REST API Usage
 ### Swagger
   Swagger UI allows anyone, be it your development team or your end consumers, to visualize and interact with the API's resources without having any of the implementation logic in place.
-It's automatically generated from your OpenAPI (formerly known as Swagger) Specification, with the visual documentation making it easy for back end implementation and client side consumption.
+It's automatically generated from your OpenAPI (formerly known as Swagger) Specification, with the visual documentation making it easy for back-end implementation and client-side consumption.
 ### Quote Controller
 - The quote controller takes the market data from the IEX Cloud API and caches the data into the quote table in the postgres database.
 - List of endpoints
-  - GET `/quote/dailyList`: list all securities that are available to trading in this trading system.
+  - GET `/quote/dailyList`: list all securities that are available for trading in this trading system.
   - GET `/quote/iex/ticker/{ticker}`: get a quote of a specific security with the given ticker
   - POST `quote/tickerId/{tickerId}`: create a quote of a specific security with the given tickerId.
   - PUT `/quote/`: puts a quote into the database